-If you can’t see the Milo Network during the setup of your Milo Base, whether you’re using your phone or computer, it’s most likely because the device being used cannot communicate with the Milo Base on the right frequency (5 GHz).
+When using your mobile device, if you can’t see the Milo Network during the setup of your Milo Base, it’s most likely because the device being used cannot communicate with the Milo Base on the right frequency (5 GHz).
 The Milo Base comes up as a 5 GHz Wireless Access Point (WAP), while certain smartphones and older devices only operate on a 2.4 GHz frequency.
 In other words, these types of devices are unable to setup a Milo Base.

 However, this is easily fixed!